php-openapi/yii2-app-api/README.md

 ### Console

-> Tip: If you use Docker, run `make bash` before running any of these commands.
+> Tip: If you use Docker, run `make cli` before running any of these commands.

 Run `./yii gii/api` to generate your API code.
 The `--openApiPath` parameter specifies the path to your OpenAPI spec file.
 The following example will generate API code for the [OpenAPI petstore example](https://github.com/OAI/OpenAPI-Specification/blob/3.0.2/examples/v3.0/petstore-expanded.yaml).